Our Safari Destinations

 Samburu National Reserve

-Rugged, remote, and utterly spectacular — Samburu National Reserve in Kenya's northern frontier is a landscape of semi-arid scrubland, dramatic rocky outcrops, and the Ewaso Ng'iro river.
-It was made famous by Joy and George Adamson and the lioness Elsa in the classic "Born Free".
+Remote, rugged, and utterly spectacular — Samburu National Reserve sits in Kenya's hot and arid northern frontier, a landscape of semi-arid scrubland, dramatic rocky outcrops, and the life-giving Ewaso Ng'iro River.
+Made famous by Joy and George Adamson's lioness Elsa in the classic "Born Free".

 Lake Nakuru National Park

-Nestled on the floor of the Great Rift Valley, Lake Nakuru National Park is a birdwatcher's paradise and a wildlife sanctuary unlike any other.
-The soda lake attracts massive flocks of pink flamingos — sometimes over a million — creating a breathtaking spectacle of pink across the water.
+Nestled on the floor of the Great Rift Valley, Lake Nakuru National Park is a birdwatcher's paradise and a critical sanctuary for endangered rhino.
+The alkaline soda lake is famous for attracting enormous flocks of pink flamingos — sometimes over a million at once — coating the shoreline in a stunning blush of colour visible from miles away.

-Beyond its famous flamingos, Lake Nakuru is one of Kenya's best parks for rhino sightings — it's a sanctuary for both white and black rhinos.
-The park also hosts large numbers of lion, leopard, buffalo, giraffe, and waterbuck.
+Beyond the flamingos, Lake Nakuru is one of Kenya's most reliable parks for rhino sightings — it shelters both white and black rhinos within a fully fenced, managed sanctuary.
+The park also hosts remarkable densities of lion, leopard, buffalo, Rothschild's giraffe, and a huge population of waterbuck and reedbuck around the lake's margins.

 Serengeti National Park